akashjobanputra/scripts/README.md

-# enggCollege
+# scripts
-All (or most) scripts and assignments created while being at college.
+Scripts created to automate some task needed repetitively.